 For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them” (Gal.
 3:10).

 Notice that phrase “continue in all things.”
 This indicates that a person who is under the law must observe the whole law at all times.
 A person who at any time breaks any point of the law has transgressed the whole law, and has thus come under the divine curse pronounced upon all transgressors of the law.

 Following on from this, we come to the third important point which must be recognized in connection with the law, and this is a matter of actual historical fact: The system of law given by Moses was ordained by God solely for one small section of the human race, and that was the people of Israel after their deliverance from the bondage of Egypt.

 Nowhere in the Bible is there any suggestion that God ever intended that the Gentiles, either nationally or individually, should observe the law of Moses, either wholly or in part.
 The only exception to this is found in the case of a few individual Gentiles who voluntarily decided to associate themselves with Israel and thereby to place themselves under all the legal and religious obligations which God had imposed upon Israel.
 Such Gentile converts to Judaism are in the New Testament called “proselytes.”

 Apart from these, the obligations of the law have never been imposed by God upon any Gentile.

-Thus we may briefly sum up the three important facts necessary to recognise before we study the relationship of the Christians believer to the law.
+Thus we may briefly sum up the three important facts necessary to recognize before we study the relationship of the Christian’s believer to the law.

 Let us look at a number of passages in the New Testament which make this plain.

-First of all, Romans 6:14 is addressed to Christians believers:
+First of all, Romans 6:14 is addressed to Christian believers: